stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

 - GitLab is an incredibly popular tool for companies hosting their own version control system.
 This makes it prevelant in business which don't want their IP-sensitive company code on a publicly hosted systems.
 - GitLab CI comes built into GitLab - all you need to do to set up a Runner (i.e. computer which runs our pipelines) is run a simple script.
-- GitLab CI is free to use on the publicly hosted [gitlab.com](https://gitlab.com) GitLab instance and works out of the box without needing to install, setup or enable anything whatsoever.
+- GitLab CI is free to use on the publicly hosted [gitlab.com](https://gitlab.com){target="_blank" rel="noopener noreferrer"} GitLab instance and works out of the box without needing to install, setup or enable anything whatsoever.
 This means that it's both free and easy to use for this tutorial.

 Overall, GitLab CI is a very sophisticated, well designed and battle-hardened CI solution.